rhoehle/my-blog-starter/content/blog/2019-05-05/index.md

 - How old is too old for school?
 - What does it say when you have to pause a moment to think about how old you are?

-Peronal document note: Each page is written then saved to a folder and the folders name is the title of the blog post, with title: date: description inside a file marked index.md inside this folder.